GautamGupta/bb-legacy-plugins/user-directory/trunk/readme.txt

 == Installation ==

-There are three files included in the download.
+There are three files in the download that need to be installed, the rest are there for documentation.
 Installing them is simple, feel free to rename the `members.php` file to whatever you want, and copy it to your main bbPress installation directory.
 You will want to add a link to this file in your template.

 The `bb-user-directory.php` file needs to go into your `my-plugins` directory.
 If you dont have one, you can create it so that it lives alongside your `bb-plugins` directory.
 Alternatively, `bb-user-directory.php` can be dropped directly in to your `bb-plugins` directory.